Digital Technologies

 AI for Climate Action in Developing Countries: Opportunities, Challenges and Risks

 This information note has been prepared by the Technology Executive Committee (TEC) as part of the TEC rolling workplan 2023-2027.
-It provides an overview of the opportunities, risks and challenges of using artificial intelligence (AI) for climate action in developing countries, with a focus on least developed countries (LDCs) and small island developing States (SIDS).
+It provides an overview of the opportunities, risks and challenges of using artificial intelligence (AI) for climate action in developing countries, with a focus on LDCs and SIDS.

 Click here to download